archanakul/ThinkPython/README.md

          "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access. "

-# How to move a bunch of files ina folder into Github repository(on Linux) :
+# How to move a bunch of files in a folder into Github repository(on Linux) :

-### Create a new repository (Name=ThinPython) on github.
+### 1.Create a new repository (Name=ThinPython) on github.
-### 1. Open the terminal & make the new directory
+### 2. Open the terminal & make the new directory
         $ mkdir /usr/../ThinkPython
-### 2. Copy your ProjectFolder to this ThinkPython
+### 3. Copy your ProjectFolder to this ThinkPython
         $ cp -r /usr/../Chapter1-Welcome  /usr/../ThinkPython
-### 3. Change the present work directory to ThinkPython.
+### 4. Change the present work directory to ThinkPython.
         $ cd /usr/../ThinkPython
-## 4. Run these commands
+## 5. Run these commands
-   1. Run initialization command tocreate a git repository from working directory:
+   Run initialization command tocreate a git repository from working directory:

             $git init

-   2. Add the modified program/folder to the GIT INDEX, which is a staging area for objects prepared to be commited.
+  Add the modified program/folder to the GIT INDEX, which is a staging area for objects prepared to be commited.
 That means that the git now knows about the change, but the change hasn’t been permanently recorded in the repository yet

             $git add Chapter1-Welcome

-   3. Include the staged changes i.e Commit the files in the GIT INDEX to the LOCAL REPOSITORY & creates a new revision with a log
+   Include the staged changes i.e Commit the files in the GIT INDEX to the LOCAL REPOSITORY & creates a new revision with a log

         $git commit -m "first commit"
         -m flag: Allows us to enter the Commit message in the same line.
                  Commit messages are normally in present tense.

-   4. See which remote servers you have configured, run below
+   See which remote servers you have configured, run below

                 $ git remote
     Lists the shortnames of each remote handle you’ve specified.
     If you’ve cloned your repository, you should at least see ORIGIN – that is the default name Git gives to the server you cloned from

-   5. Display URLs that Git has stored for the shortnames to be used when reading &  writing to remote:
+   Display URLs that Git has stored for the shortnames to be used when reading &  writing to remote:

             $ git remote -v
         origin	https://github.com/Username/ThinkPython.git (fetch)
         origin	https://github.com/Username/ThinkPython.git (push)
-   6. Add a new remote Git repository as a shortname you can reference
+   Add a new remote Git repository as a shortname you can reference

-            $git remote add origin https://github.com/Username/ThinkPython.git
-   7. To push your MASTER branch to your ORIGIN server
+            $git remote add origin https://github.com/Username/ThinkPython.git To push your MASTER branch to your ORIGIN server

             $git push -u origin master
       If you & someone else clone at the same time & they push upstream &